Hamidalavi/JavaScript-step-by-step/How Websites Work.md

 # How Websites Work (From academind.com)

-Let's start with the most obvious way of using the internet: You visit a website like **academind.com**.
+Let's start with the most obvious way of using the Internet: You visit a website like **academind.com**.

 The moment you enter this address in your browser and you hit **enter**, a lot of different things happen (from academind):